liamcryan/pptx-template-data-feeder/README.rst

 I wrote a blog post to help explain use cases: https://hellofrom.liamcryan.com/2020/12/pptx-templates-with-python.html

-If you are reading below and don't quite get it, you will need to familiarize with: https://github.com/m3dev/pptx-template

 A typical pptx-template model might look like this (model.json)::

     {